MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 [Create an Azure bot resource](bot-builder-authentication.md#create-the-resource).
 1. Copy and save the bot registration **app ID** and the **client secret**.

-## Create the Entra ID identity for RootBot
+## Create the Microsoft Entra ID identity for RootBot

-The Entra ID is a cloud identity service that allows you to build applications that securely sign in users using industry standard protocols like OAuth2.0.
+The Microsoft Entra ID is a cloud identity service that allows you to build applications that securely sign in users using industry standard protocols like OAuth2.0.

-1. Create an identity application for the `RootBot` that uses Entra ID  to authenticate the user.
-Follow the steps described in [Create the Entra ID identity provider](bot-builder-authentication.md#create-the-azure-ad-identity-provider).
+1. Create an identity application for the `RootBot` that uses Microsoft Entra ID  to authenticate the user.
+Follow the steps described in [Create the Microsoft Entra ID identity provider](bot-builder-authentication.md#create-the-azure-ad-identity-provider).

 1. In the left pane, select **Manifest**.
 1. Set `accessTokenAcceptedVersion` to 2.